 Examples of Integrated Job Costing

-A company which manufactures custom made off-road trailers.
+A company that manufactures custom made off-road trailers.

 This company manufactures off-road camping trailers.
 They have four standard models which they supply to dealers on order but they will also modify a trailer to a customer’s requirements at an extra charge.

 In this scenario, sometimes a quote will be given to the customer and at other times, the charge will be for the labour and parts used.
 A Job will be opened in the system for each job or repair for a customer.
-In some cases a Quote will be linked to the Job.
-As stock or parts are used, they will be allocated to the Job; this can be either parts bought from suppliers, parts from stock and outwork done by suppliers.
-Timesheets capturing the number of hours worked by various employees will be captured, as well as travelling costs and any extraordinary expenses.
+In some cases, a Quote will be linked to the Job.
+As stock or parts are used, they will be allocated to the Job; this can be either part bought from suppliers, parts from stock, and outwork done by suppliers.
+Timesheets capturing the number of hours worked by various employees will be captured, as well as travel costs and any extraordinary expenses.
 Once the job or repair has been completed, an invoice will be raised, either from the Quote or otherwise from all the costs incurred during the course of the job and marked up accordingly.
-As in the first example, reports can be extracted from the system and once again, transactions are only captured once into the system.
+As in the first example, reports can be extracted from the system, and once again, transactions are only captured once into the system.

-Omni Accounts offers a fully integrated Job Costing solution which caters for many different types of Jobs and business environments.
+Omni Accounts offers a fully integrated Job Costing solution that caters to many different types of Jobs and business environments.